 You may be interested in finding out more about volunteer opportunities as a CPR trainer with St John Scotland.

 Unfortunately, we don’t have a cadets programme at the moment.

 No – all our volunteer roles are flexible so you can fit them around your other commitments.
-Please fill in our Volunteer Enquiry Form and we’ll get back to you to discuss the role that’s best for you.
+Please fill in our Volunteer Application Form and we’ll get back to you to discuss the role that’s best for you.